 Market Conventions and Rules

 Weather derivatives generally trade seasonally (winter and summer) with the most actively traded structures being degree day swaps and options.
 Cooling Degree Days (CDD’s) are transacted normally in the summer, while Heating Degree Days (HDD’s) through the winter.
-In the US Market both CDD’s and HDD’s are calculated off a 65F degree base, in the European Market the majority of the calculations are made from a 18C base except for the Nordic regions where the calculations are referenced to 16C.
+In the US Market both CDD’s and HDD’s are calculated from a 65F degree base, in the European Market the majority of the calculations are made from a 18C base except for the Nordic regions where the calculations are referenced to 16C.

+A daily payoff is calculated as the maximum of, the difference between the reference temperature and the daily actual temperature, and nil.
+The HDD or CDD for the relevant period is then calculated as the sum of the daily payoffs for the relevant period.

 In addition there have been some structured trades, which referenced different strike temperatures, for example, just the Maximum temperature on a day, or weighted daily averages.